stevenfontanella/microlens/CONTRIBUTING.md

 ## Releasing a new version

+When a new **patch** version is released, there is no need to bump anything.

 When a new **minor** version is released, bump the following:

   * **microlens** → microlens-ghc, microlens-platform